-$\boxtimes$ Annual Report Pursuant to Section 13 or For the fiscal year ended September 30, e Securities Exchange Act of 1934 Transition Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 For the transition period from to Commission on File Nun nber 0-16106 ARFIELI gistrant as S I D, INC. pecified in its Charter) Minnesota 41-1347235 (State of incorporation) (I.R.S.
-Employer Identification No.) 7050 Winnetka Avenue North Suite 100 Brooklyn Park, Minnesota 55428 (Address of principal executive office) F (763) 476-6866 Registrant's telephone number, including area code Securities registered p pursuant to S Section 12(b) of the Act: (Title of class) (Name of exchange on which registered) Common Stock, par value \$.01 per sha (Including Series B Junior Participating Prefer Share Purchase Rights) The NASDAQ Stock Market LLC Securities registered 1 pursuant to S Section 12(g) of the Act: NONE the ' Indicate by check mark if the registrate Securities Act. nt is a well-k known seasoned issuer, as defined in Rule 405 o of uic i Securities Act.
-YES ⊠ NO Sect Indicate by check mark if the registration 15(d) of the Exchange Act. ant is not re equired to file reports pursuant to Section 13 o r (4) 11 111 21111116 YES ⊠ NO peri or 15(d) of the Securities Exchange Act of od that the registrant was required to f f 1934 durii has filed all reports required to be filed by Section ing the preceding 12 months (or for such shorte ports), and (2) has been subject to such filing er requ irements for the past 90 days. ⊠ YES □NO corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files). ⊠ YES □ NO Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§ 229.405 of this chapter) is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. $\boxtimes$ YES $\square$ NO Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company as defined in Rule 12b-2 of the Exchange Act.
-Large accelerated filer ☐ Accelerated filer ☐ Non-accelerated filer ☐ Smaller Reporting Company ☐ Indicate whether the registrant is a shell company (as defined in Rule 12b-2 of the Act). ☐ YES ⊠ NO The aggregate market value of the voting and non-voting equity held by non-affiliates of the registrant, as of the last business day of the registrant's most recently completed second fiscal quarter computed by reference to the price at which the common equity was last sold was approximately
+\boxtimes Annual Report Pursuant to Section 13 of For the fiscal year ended September 30 e Securities Exchange Act of 1934 Transition Report Pursuant to Section For the transition period from , , Commis sion File Nun mber 0-16106 EARFIELI (Exact Name of R egistrant as S l pecified in its Charter) Minnesota 41-1347235 (State of incorporation) (I.R.S.
+Employer Identification No.) 7050 Winnetka Avenue North Suite 100 Brooklyn Park, Minnesota 55428 (Address of principal executive office) F (763) 476-6866 Registrant's telephone number, including area code Securities registered d pursuant to S Section 12(b) of the Act: (Title of class) (Name of exchange on which registered) Common Stock, par value \$.01 per s (Including Series B Junior Participating Pref Share Purchase Rights) The NASDAQ Stock Market LLC Securities registered d pursuant to S Section 12(g) of the Act: NONE the S Indicate by check mark if the registr ant is a well-k known seasoned issuer, as defined in Rule 405 of the s occurries Act.
+YES ⊠ NO Secti Indicate by check mark if the registion 15(d) of the Exchange Act. strant is not re equired to file reports pursuant to Section 13 or YES ⊠ NO perio r 15(d) of the Securities Exchange Act od that the registrant was required to of 1934 durin has filed all reports required to be filed by Section the preceding 12 months (or for such short ports), and (2) has been subject to such filing er requ irements for the past 90 days. ⊠ YES □NO

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files). ⊠ YES □ NO Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§ 229.405 of this chapter) is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. ∑ YES □ NO Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company as defined in Rule 12b-2 of the Exchange Act.
+Large accelerated filer Accelerated filer Non-accelerated filer Smaller Reporting Company Indicate whether the registrant is a shell company (as defined in Rule 12b-2 of the Act). ☐ YES ☐ NO The aggregate market value of the voting and non-voting equity held by non-affiliates of the registrant, as of the last business day of the registrant's most recently completed second fiscal quarter registrant, as of the last business day of the registrant's most recently completed second fiscal quarter computed by reference to the price at which the common equity was last sold was approximately \$180,135,910.

-The number of shares of common stock outstanding as of November 15, 2015 was 13,702,310.
+The number of shares of common stock outstanding as of November 15, 2016 was 14,126,181.